matwerber1/aws-iot-dog-collar/README.md

 The image below shows the wiring of the RF transmitter (left) and RF receiver (right).
 Note that the RF receiver ultimately wasn't required because I ended up using the RTL-SDR receiver instead.

+There's no requirement to use the same GPIO pins as I did on the pi, so long as you specify the proper pins in your code / utilities.

 ![Raspberry Pi Wiring](images/pi.jpg)

 ### RF Transmitter Wiring